Don’t Let College Application Anxiety Keep You From Having a Fun and Successful School Year

 The glow of a new school year has worn off, and now college-bound high school seniors are diving head first into college applications – and the stress that comes with it.

 Anxiety and stress is common among students applying to college, but it doesn’t have to be.
 Many students, especially those applying to highly selective colleges, can put a lot of pressure on themselves senior year, and this can cause a lot of sleepless nights.
 A recent UCLA survey of college freshmen found that 18% of students spent 16 hours or more with their friends each week during their senior year of high school – a big drop compared to 37.9% of students in 1987.
 Many students are so preoccupied with getting into college, they’re neglecting the things that can help them distress and have fun.

-At IvyWise, we understand the stress that students and parents are under when it comes to applying to college.
+At IvyWise, our college and Ivy admissions counselors understand the stress that students and parents are under when it comes to applying to college.
 While getting into a top-choice school requires diligence, it doesn’t have to consume students’ lives.
 It’s important for kids to be kids, while still working toward their goals.

 Here are some tips to help students (and parents!) manage college application stress this fall.

 Going through the college admissions process without a clear idea of what you need to prepare and when applications are due can add a mountain of anxiety to an already stressful process.